Track mileage automatically

 The equation is simple: 100 business miles / 300 total miles = 0.33 = 33%.

-Then, you will be able to deduct 33% of all vehicle expenses.
+Then, you can deduct 33% of all vehicle expenses.

 FAQ